nellysbr/python-ramsoware/readme.md

 # Ramsoware - Ransomware written in Python

-Ramsonware is a ransomware written in Python that encrypts files and asks for a ransom to decrypt them.
+Ramsonware written in Python that encrypts files and asks for a ransom to decrypt them.

 ## Desenvolvimento